We are pleased to announce the launch of our newly updated National Faculty Education Initiative (NFEI).

 NFEI is a 45-minute online educational course offered to the CE community and geared towards faculty interested in presenting at events where CME credits are offered.

-Faculty that complete the course are added to the NFEI Verification Database available exclusively to ACEhp members, confirming the faculty's commitment to providing quality learning experiences in compliance with clearly defined and robust professional standards.
+Faculty that complete the course are added to the NFEI Verification Database available exclusively to Alliance members, confirming the faculty's commitment to providing quality learning experiences in compliance with clearly defined and robust professional standards.
+Not an Alliance member?
+Join today!

 To further increase the value of the NFEI tool for you, we have made exciting updates, including: